Letting Go Of A Relationship

 Letting go of a relationship is something you can do!

 You need to understand what happened and what to do now.
-You know things need to change, and you have the good heart to get the job done.
-When you put your mind to this, you can do it--and all of the resources you need are right here.
+You know things need to change, and you have the ability to get the job done.
+When you put your mind and heart to this, you can do it--and all of the resources you need are right here.

-Here are your four categories to choose from:
+Here are four topics to get you started:

 Find What You're Looking For Right Here!